View Details Explore Now →

 3. Work with an Experienced Broker: An insurance broker specializing in high-risk cases can help you navigate the application process and find the best policy options.

 4. Compare Quotes from Multiple Insurers: Different insurance companies have varying underwriting guidelines.
-Getting quotes from multiple insurers can help you find the most favorable rates.
+Getting quotes from multiple Insurers can help you find the most favorable rates.

 5. Highlight Positive Factors: Emphasize the stability of your condition, compliance with treatment, and any positive lifestyle changes (e.g., regular exercise, healthy diet).